ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-535.md

 ### Course Objectives

-By the end of this course, each student will be able to:
+By the end of this course, each student will be able to

 * Define and profile data science problems.
 * Identify strategies to approach and solve problems using data.
 * Understand discovery methods and their application to turn data into knowledge.